jadejajaydevsinh/lucifer/README.md

 # lucifer
 the devil
 <br>
-what do you truly desiere
+what do you truly desiere (samayel)